EspressoSystems/espresso-sequencer/doc/zk-integration.md

 ## Integration 2: Verify Espresso consensus inside the rollup circuit

 ![image](zk-rollup-circuit.svg) **Figure 3:** Rollup circuit with additional gadgets _Espresso Consensus_, _Collect &
 Filter_, and _COMMs Equivalence_.
-Private inputs of the circuit are written in bold font.
+Private inputs of the circuit are written in uppercase and bold font.

 The circuit depicted in Figure 3 operates as follows: